guberArmin/PG6301-1-20V-Exam/README.md

  On deploying this website to `travis-ci` I got error `Jest did not exit one second after the test run has completed.
 `.
 Reason for it was that I use `setInterval` to wait 30 seconds before sending loot box to all users on `/loot` page.
 This **was not** problem locally on my machine, but to be able to use continuous integration I had to fix it.
-Up reading on it, among many places I found solution [here](https://httptoolkit.tech/blog/unblocking-node-with-unref)
+Upon reading on it, among many places I found solution [here](https://httptoolkit.tech/blog/unblocking-node-with-unref)
 Making `setInterval` to `unref` made id possible to run on travis without error.